Are purebred dogs inbred? Do inbred dogs suffer?

 Inherited diseases for example.

-This favoring of specific breeding animals in purebred dogs has meant that many members of a breed were then excluded from the gene pool of breeding animals.
+This favoring of specific breeding animals in purebred dogs has meant that many members of a breed were then excluded.

 And with the advent of artificial insemination, there are no longer geographical constraints on how many puppies a champion can father